hieuvp/learning-python/learn-the-basics/basic-operators/README.md

 ## Using Operators with Strings

+Python supports concatenating strings using the addition operator.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=concatenate_strings.py) -->
 <!-- The below code snippet is automatically added from concatenate_strings.py -->